 The FFB has been successful in attracting and retaining a highly motivated and diverse workforce.
 The FFB makes staff training, retention, and development a priority to ensure that employees have the specialized skills to provide high quality service to customers.
-In fiscal year 2022, FFB achieved its performance goal by having 100 percent of its staff participate in career development.
+In fiscal year 2023, FFB achieved its performance goal by having 93 percent of its staff participate in career development.

-In addition to attending training at commercial providers, our employees took advantage of development opportunities offered by Treasury, the Federal Acquisition Institute, the Treasury Executive Institute, and Treasury's Bureau of the Fiscal Service.
+In addition to attending training at commercial providers, our employees took advantage of development opportunities offered by Treasury, the Federal Acquisition Institute, the Treasury Executive Institute, Center for Leadership Development and Treasury's Bureau of the Fiscal Service.